 Division of Workforce Credentialing and Community Impact

-Mercy College’s Division of Workforce Credentialing and Community Impact is designed to enhance and further individual's careers, filling skills gaps in today's labor market and preparing them for the jobs of tomorrow.
-The Division is also here to support area businesses to fill gaps in their workforce with qualified individuals and educational solutions.
+Mercy University’s Division of Workforce Credentialing and Community Impact is designed to enhance and further individual careers, filling skills gaps in today's labor market and preparing them for the jobs of tomorrow.
+The Division is also here to support businesses and community-based organizations to fill gaps in the workforce with qualified individuals and educational solutions.

 CERTIFi by Mercy University is designed for students with or without college degrees to further their careers, advance their skills, and gain credentials vital in today’s workforce.
 CERTIFi offers an ever-growing number of certificate programs and learning opportunities.
 Upgrade your skills so you can stand apart in the workplace.
 Get moving.
 Get CERTIFied.